 New year, same me.
 Just different goals.
-At the end of 2022, I reevaluated my personal goals and made a pact to myself to get better quality sleep, incorporate more exercise, track my period, and decrease stress levels.
+At the end of every year, I reevaluate my personal goals and made a pact to myself to get better quality sleep, incorporate more exercise, track my period, and decrease stress levels.
 Last year was tough, to say the least.
 The combination of spiraling thoughts, my distracting TikTok "for you" page (it's filled with cooking tips and cute cat videos, if you must know), and occasional doomscrolling took a hit on my physical and mental health.
-Determined to prioritize my health and wellness with more intention in 2023 , I decided to test out the much talked-about Oura Ring, which you may or may not have already seen on your social media feed.
+Determined to prioritize my health and wellness with more intention in 2023 , I decided to test out the much talked-about Oura Ring Generation 3, which you may or may not have already seen on your social media feed.

 Unlike other health tracking devices like a FitBit or Apple Watch, the Oura Ring is a health tracking wearable that delivers and records health metrics in real time.
-Using red infrared light beams, the Oura Ring measures heart rate and body temperature to deliver personal data on quality and amount of sleep (which we tested separately in a story specifically about how the Oura Ring helped optimize our editorial commerce director's sleep and, as a result, increased her performance at the gym), calories burned, oxygen saturation, period prediction, and more.
+Using red infrared light beams, this tracker ring measures heart rate and body temperature to deliver personal data on quality and amount of sleep (which we tested separately in a story specifically about how the Oura Ring helped optimize our editorial commerce director's sleep and, as a result, increased her performance at the gym), calories burned, oxygen saturation, period prediction, and more.

 How does the Oura Ring work?